 “You know they say you were jealous.
 Accuse me of flirting with the boys.
 They say your behaviour is my fault.
 That you grieve for your lost love.
 I suppose if that were true, it might be understandable, but you weren’t jealous, were you?”

 “I couldn’t figure out why.
 You changed overnight.
 From the man I thought I would spend my life with to a stone-faced brute who cared for no-one but himself.”
 The silence stretched, and she launched herself off the step.
 “I don’t want an apology.
 I want an explanation.”

 The air turned chill, and a smattering of hail bounced off the ground.

 “Enough with the weather.
 Your tantrums don’t work anymore.
 You have responsibilities, which I understand you have been shirking.
 You are a Tower.
-You chose to be a Tower.
+It was your choice to be a Tower.
 You can’t just change your mind.”

-He said it was his fault.
-He admitted it freely.
+He said it was his fault, admitted it freely.
 He said he wanted to apologise.
 For what, that was the question.

 “No, I didn’t.
 I never meant for you to leave.
 I thought I was losing myself.
 You were taking over.
 I couldn’t see where you ended, and I began.
 I thought I wanted to be free, that I didn’t need you.”
 The voice trailed away in misery.
 “I was wrong.”

 “But that’s love, isn’t it?
 Being so attuned to another that you become one?”